Passenger plane crashes in southern Iran, killing 66 on board

 TEHRAN, Iran — An Iranian commercial plane crashed in a foggy and mountainous southwestern region of the country Sunday, killing all 66 people on board, according to the airline.

-The Aseman Airlines ATR-72 plane, a twin-engine turboprop used for short-haul regional flight, was travelling from the capital, Tehran, to the southwestern city of Yasuj.
-It crashed in the Zagros mountain range, some 390 miles south of the capital.
+The Aseman Airlines ATR-72 plane, a twin-engine turboprop used for short-haul regional flight, was traveling from the capital, Tehran, to the southwestern city of Yasuj.
+It crashed in the Zagros mountain range, about 390 miles south of the capital.

-Tabatabai said the plane crashed into Mount Dena, which is about 1,400-feet tall, due to bad weather and that rescue helicopters couldn’t reach the remote crash site because of fog in the area.
+Tabatabai said that the plane crashed into Mount Dena, which is about 1,400 feet tall, because of bad weather and that rescue helicopters couldn't reach the remote crash site because of fog.

-Aseman Airlines is a semi-private air carrier headquartered in Tehran that specializes in flights to remote airfields across the country.
+Aseman Airlines, a semi-private air carrier with headquarters in Tehran, specializes in flights to remote airfields across the country.
 It also flies internationally.

 Under decades of international sanctions, Iran's commercial passenger aircraft fleet has aged, with air accidents occurring regularly in recent years.